AI Treatment Planner

 We believe that AI technologies have a great potential to revolutionize treatment planning.
 Treatment planning consists of two major aspects: commonality and individuality.
 By exploiting the commonality through deep supervised learning, we can develop a treatment plan as good as those for previously treated similar patients.
 The individuality can be actualized by learning physician’s special considerations for a particular patient using deep reinforcement learning.
 We believe that an AI-based intelligent treatment planning system can consistently produce high-quality treatment plans with extremely high efficiency.

-- Nguyen, D., McBeth, R., Barkousaraie, A.S., Bohara, G., Shen, C., Jia, X., & Jiang, S. (2019) Incorporating human and learned domain knowledge into training deep neural networks: A differentiable dose volume histogram and adversarial inspired framework for generating Pareto optimal dose distributions in radiation therapy. arXiv preprint arXiv:1908.05874. (arXiv)
+- Nguyen, D., McBeth, R., Barkousaraie, A.S., Bohara, G., Shen, C., Jia, X., & Jiang, S. (2019) Incorporating human and learned domain knowledge into training deep neural networks: a differentiable dose volume histogram and adversarial inspired framework for generating pareto optimal dose distributions in radiation therapy.
+Medical Physics. (journal) (arXiv)